shettyprasad-git/Sales-Analytics-End-to-End-Project-ApexPlanet/README.md

 ---

-> **Turning raw data into strategic business decisions through analytics, statistical validation, interactive dashboards, and executive storytelling.**
+> **Successfully completed the ApexPlanet Data Analytics Internship by building a complete end-to-end Sales Analytics solution—from raw data to executive decision-making through analytics, visualization, statistical validation, and business storytelling.**